Monitoring Executions

 • Launched By - The user who launched an execution or executions

-• Created - The time range within which executions were launched
+• Launch Time - The time range within which executions were launched

-Click the Filters button, above the right edge of the executions list, to display pills that allow filtering by additional execution attributes.
+Click the List icon, above the right edge of the executions list, to display pills that allow filtering by additional execution attributes.

 Search Scope